modmail-dev/logviewer/README.md

 Below are some general instructions to help you get started on a Linux machine.

+The [installation guide](https://localhosting-logviewer.logs.vodka/) will guide you through the entire installation process.

 ### Prerequisites

 - A [Python 3.9 installation](https://www.python.org/downloads/) with `pip`